mhmdho/CinemaTicket/README.md

 # 🎬 Cinema Booking App

 A Django-based cinema booking system that allows users to select and book seats for showtimes in different rooms.
+This project consist of user login, admin panel and REST API support.

 ## ✅ Features